 A summary of key findings of Walmart’s PESTEL analysis is as follows:

-The transition into a new government administration under the newly elected president Donald Trump exhibits uncertainties regarding the new foreign policy and trade policy.
+The transition into a new government administration will always create uncertainties regarding the new foreign policy and trade policy.

 Online retail purchases have increased substantially, reaching $394.9 billion in 2016, up 15.1% compared to 2015.